w3c/ColorWeb-CG/hdr-big-picture.md

 The following image shows an overview of the treatment of HDR content.
 The numbered symbols indicate features that need to be added (except 0), and proposes an order for adding them.

+There three broad components of the feature work:
+* The "blue crosses" are for [displaying HDR elements](#displaying-html-elements-and-the-dynamic-range-limit-css-property)
+* The "red stars" are for [drawing HDR content to a buffer](#drawing-hdr-content-to-a-bitmap-or-texture)
+* The "magenta suns" are for [attaching HDR metadata to canvases](#displaying-an-hdr-canvas)

 ![Diagram of HDR big picture](hdr-big-picture.svg)

 ## Background